If, like me, you’re an absolute sucker for any plant with a bluish or purplish tint – you’re going to love this one.

 A quick trip down Google lane will show you that the Cebu Blue frequently gets mistaken for a Philodendron and Monstera all of the time.

 Honesty, I have no idea why it’s confused with Philodendron, but I’m guessing that the Monstera confusion has something to do with its two distinct phases.

 The Cebu Blue looks extremely different in maturity compared to infancy (making it similar to many Monstera varieties in that respect).

-In the wild, it starts life with it’s dainty little lance shaped leaves and then develops deep fenestrations (holes in leaves) later in life that look utterly marvellous.
+In the wild, it starts life with its dainty little lance-shaped leaves and then develops deep fenestrations (holes in leaves) later in life that look utterly marvelous.

 It’s truly one of the most dazzling tropical plants you’ll lay your eyes on.

 It can develop fenestrations when it’s kept as an indoor plant too.
 It’s unclear how common it is and how long it takes – but it’s definitely possible.
 My understanding is that you just need to have patience, match its natural habitat, and make it really, really happy.

 And that, ladies and gentlemen, I’m here to help with.